lorenzofratus/secure-network-rebrand/README.md

 -   `PersonCard.vue` is used to show syntetized information about a person.
 It contains the profile picture, the name and the surname of the subject.
 Props:
     - **object:** the person object whose name and surname must be displayed.
 -   `ArticleCard.vue` is used to show syntetized information about a given article.
 Props:
-    - **object:** the person object whose name and surname must be displayed.
+    - **object:** the article object whose title and icon must be displayed.
 -   `ServiceCard.vue` is used to show syntetized information about a given service.
 Props:
     - **object:** the service object whose preview must be displayed.
     - **type:** used to append a different label to the displayed button.
 Introduced to increase SEO.